 Click the button 'Copy to Clipboard' – (Don't CTRL -C on your key board here – click the button on Droid Transfer)

-Email the log along with details of your Android device and a description of the problem to our support team.
+Email the log along with details of your Android device and a description of the issue to our support team.
 We'll do our very best to get you going with Droid Transfer.